Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Key takeaways

-• A sole proprietorship is the simplest business structure with no legal distinction between owner and business.
+• A sole proprietorship is the simplest business structure for new real estate investors and landlords.

 What is a sole proprietorship in real estate?